AtsukoCoffey/healthy-food-club/README.md

 I found unexpected spaces around the title and toggle button.
 It was making problem for middle size screen.

-Solution : I found my mistake with “Flex justify-content” was “space-around”, I meant to set “space-between”.
+Solution : I found my mistake with “Flex justify-content” was `"space-around"`, I meant to set `"space-between"`.
 It took time to find out though it was good opportunity to use Google dev tool to inspect the css.

 ## Youtube-iframe Video